ArtezGDA/Course-Material/MappingTheCity.md

 The assignment is a two part assignment:

 - Collaborative Group assigment:
+	- Group of maximum 3 people (team up coders with non-coders)
 	- Collection and Grooming of the data
 	- Store in [Shared Data Repository](https://github.com/ArtezGDA/MappingTheCity-Data)
 - Individual assignment: